 Get them tickets to an awesome band, sporting event, art show, museum, festival, or something you know they will enjoy!
 You might even treat yourself to going with them!
 Eventbrite is a great place to start searching for fun activities locally!

-A class or workshop that they already love or have been wanting to try
+A class or workshop they already love or have wanted to try

 Get them a few months of their gym membership, or pay for them to try yoga or dance for a month.
 Class Pass is a great way to gift fitness, as it has so many great local studios to pick from!
 If they are back in school, treat them to one of their classes or fund their books for a semester!

 I must say, the older I get, the more this excites me!
 Set them up with a house cleaning service, car washes, a package with their local babysitter or dog walker, or some meals at Blue Apron or Freshly so they don’t have to shop or meal prep.
 Nothing’s better than the gift of ease!

 Gifts for minimalists that level up their entertainment

 Every year my Dad pays for my SiriusXM radio in my car and I’m excited about it every single time!
 You could also pay for them to join a local wine club or social sports league.

 Gift cards to places you know they always shop